frab/frab/README.md

 You may want to try to use frab regardless, but be warned, that it may be a rocky ride.

-That being said, frab has been used to organize FrOSCon 2011, a conference with more than 100 talks (and as many speakers) in more than 5 parallel tracks (plus devrooms) over 2 days.
+That being said, frab has been used to organize several conferences, including hundreds of talks, speakers etc.

 ## Installing

-frab is a pretty standard Ruby on Rails (version 3.1) application.
+frab is a Ruby on Rails (version 3.1) engine.
+Installation requires Ruby (>= 1.9.2) and rails (~> 3.1.8).
-There should be plenty of tutorials online on how to install, deploy and setup these.

-Basically, to get started you need git, ruby (>= 1.9.2) and bundler and follow these steps:

-1) Clone the repository

-    git clone git://github.com/oneiros/frab.git
+Roughly, the following steps are necessary:

+1) Create a new rails application:

+    rails new <app_name> --skip-bundle

+As a default, rails will pick sqlite3 as database.
+This can be overriden with the -d parameter.

+frab should work with all three built-in rails database drivers.
+But it is best tested with MySQL and SQLite3 (for development).

-2) cd into the directory:
+2) Change into your app directory:

-    cd frab
+    cd <app_name>

+3) Add this to your Gemfile:

+    gem 'frab', :git => "git://github.com/oneiros/frab.git", :branch => 'engine'

-3) Install all necessary gems:
+4) Install all necessary gems:

     bundle install

-4) Install Imagemagick:
+5) Install Imagemagick:

 This is a dependency of the paperclip gem.
 Imagemagick tools need to be installed to identify and resize images.